Abhi1coder/desktop-assistant/README.md

 # desktop-assistant
-This a a desktop assistant that is customized according to the user needs
+This is a desktop assistant that is customized according to the user needs